woojoo666/Class/README.md

 	Class.extend({prototype})

 You can also declare a constructor function in the prototype using the `construct` property.
-A construct() method is automatically called when you create an instance.
+This method will automatically be called when you create a new instance.

 	var baseClass = Class.extend({
 		construct: function(name) {